zg92/flashcardapp/README.md

-# flashcardapp
+# Flask Flash Card App

 Purpose:

 Interactive app that allows users to create custom flash card sets for studying.

 How to Use: